mgbmix/mgbmix/content/SETS/Sets.md

 # Factions and Sets

-Many of the Drops (and thus the Sets) are focused on one (or more) particular grouping of cards called [[Faction]].
+Many of the Drops (and thus the Sets) are focused on one (or more) particular grouping of cards called [[Faction|Factions]].
 In a loose, lore way, Factions represent different ideological collectives inside the game world.
 A Faction's "principles" and "ideology" don't really matter, you should just focus on the rules text in the cards and how they interact with each other.
 Factions have a lot more gameplay interactions than Sets, which makes them more important to a card.

 # Sets and Cockatrice